lunaticthinker/lunaticthinker.github.io/content/posts/2024-05-16-the-controversy-of-javascript-runtime-environments.md

   }
   // Fallback for unsupported environments else {
-    console.error('This runtime environment is not supported.');
+    console.error("This runtime environment is not supported.");
   }
 }